 1. Legislation and court system

 The Canadian bankruptcy and insolvency regime is divided between the federal and provincial levels of government, in accordance with the division of powers set out in Canada's Constitution.
 The federal Parliament has authority over bankruptcy and insolvency, while the provincial legislatures have authority over securities laws, property and civil rights - including the responsibility for determining the rights and remedies of secured creditors.
-As a result, the various pieces of legislation at both the federal and provincial levels may apply to businesses involved in an insolvency.
+As a result, various pieces of legislation at both the federal and provincial levels may apply to businesses involved in an insolvency.

 The federal statutes primarily governing insolvency proceedings are:

 - The Bankruptcy and Insolvency Act (BIA), which sets out Canada's bankruptcy regime and is the statute used to liquidate a business.
-It also provides a proposal regime to allow debtors to reorganize and reach compromises with their creditors.
+It also provides a stream-lined proposal regime to allow debtors to reorganize and reach compromises with their creditors.

-- The Companies' Creditors Arrangement Act (CCAA), which is strictly a restructuring statute, sets out a framework for the reorganization of insolvent companies with debts totalling over $5 million.
+- The Companies' Creditors Arrangement Act (CCAA), which is a restructuring statute, sets out a framework for the reorganization of insolvent companies with debts totaling over $5 million.
 It provides for plans of arrangement to allow debtors to reach compromises with their creditors or a sale of the business under the supervision of the court.

 - The Winding-up and Restructuring Act, which is primarily used to wind up regulated bodies such as banks, insurance companies and trust corporations.